-Great local food knows no season.
-Lucky for us here in the Northwest, neither do some of the best farmers markets.
+There’s not a season when we don’t crave fresh, local food.
+Luckily, some of the best farmers markets are there to provide all year long.
 For regular market-goers, the chance to find the best local produce, artisan foods and handmade arts and crafts never ends.
 Nor does the opportunity to meet the farmers who are out there growing veggies all year long.

-Heading to the farmers market in January may require sporting a warmer coat than in July, but the benefits – fresh, local food, dedicated artisans and a bustling community scene – stay the same no matter the time of year.
+Heading to the farmers market in January may require sporting a warm coat, but the benefits – fresh, local food, dedicated artisans and a bustling community scene – stay the same no matter the time of year.